 “Learning from those situations, perhaps with some expert help, is a good way for a senior driver to stay as safe as possible for as long as possible.”

-GEM has assembled the following seven key tips to help seniors stay safe behind the wheel:
+Read our seven key tips to help seniors stay safe behind the wheel:

 - Get fit and stay fit.
 If possible, do some exercise for 15 to 20 minutes each day.
 Get a regular eye test.
 This allows early detection of possible problems.